IsaacFerry/CS460-ToDo-App/README.md

 2. **Open in Android Studio:**
 - Launch Android Studio
 - Select 'Open an Existing Project'
-- Naviaget to the cloned repository folder and select it
+- Navigate to the cloned repository folder and select it

 3. **Build the Project**
 - Allow Android Studio to build the project and resolve any dependencies